-Fleas depend on blood meals from warm-blooded hosts to survive and while they do bite humans, they prefer to live on mammals with lots of fur so they can easily hide within their hair.
-As adults, these tiny, blood-sucking parasites try to always remain on an animal host, but flea larvae and eggs are actually rarely ever found on pets.
-Instead, their eggs roll off of the host and land in grass, dirt, carpets, or bedding and hatch when conditions are perfect, and oftentimes, even when there is a host nearby!
+Fleas depend on blood meals from warm-blooded hosts to survive, and while they do bite humans, they prefer to live on mammals with a lot of fur so they can easily hide within their hair.
+These tiny parasites try to always remain on an animal host as adults, but flea larvae and eggs are rarely found on pets.
+Instead, their eggs roll off the host and land in grass, dirt, carpets, or bedding and hatch when conditions are perfect, and often, even when a host is nearby!

 How do I get rid of fleas?